blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

 This way, we won't have to manually set the directory location each time we want to reference it.

-With all the above setup, we are now ready to build Godot.
+With all the above setup, we are now ready to build Blazium.

 Go to the root of the source code, and execute the following build command: